-From time to time, students who are off-stream from their Schedule of Studies may wish to take a course at another institution to get caught up in their program and/or back on sequence with their Program Guide.
-It is important to note that students are not permitted to be registered in more than one institution at the same time without first obtaining a Letter of Permission.
-Students who register at another institution without permission from their primary institution (i.e., University of Guelph) will be required to apply for readmission to their program.
+From time to time, students who are off-stream from their Schedule of Studies may wish to take a course at another institution as a visiting student to get caught up in their program and/or back on sequence with their Program Guide.
+It is important to note that transfer credit for individual courses will not be granted without first obtaining a Letter of Permission.
+Students who register in a degree program at another institution will be required to apply for readmission to Guelph should they wish to return.
 Readmission is not guaranteed and students would need to meet the minimum admission requirements.